|

 5. orbit

-the (usually elliptical) path described by one celestial body in its revolution about another
+the path of a celestial body in its revolution about another

 6. asteroid